Iacopo454/Iacopo-Recipes/README.md

 The following features were considered during the build of the site, however due to time constraints, these were not included at the moment but could be added at a later date:

-Ability to rate the favourite recipes.
+Rating for the favourite recipes.
-Pagination to ensure not too many recipes displayed in one page.
+Pagination improvement to ensure that not too many recipes displayed in one page
-Displaying latest or featured recipes on homepage.

 ## Technologies used
 Coding languages: